OPM WIRE

 Industry legend Bill Holland is now 65 years old.
 Since 2017, he has been Chairman of CI, after giving up the “Executive Chairman” title.
 Previously, he was the CEO who catapulted CI into the big leagues.
 Bill's first big move was borrowing $150k from the bank in 1991 to invest in CI Financial.
 Over his long association with CI, he has seen his shares go from a penny stock to $16 these days - that’s not including dividends received over the years.
 I have seen a recent picture of Bill, but I cannot share it.
 All I can say is that he still has his lantern jaw, but time waits for no one.

-While CI Financial makes up the bulk of Bill’s net worth, he has a long history of opportunistic and contrarian investing.
+While CI Financial is the origin of Bill's large fortune, he has a long history of opportunistic and contrarian investing.
 During the Global Financial Crisis, he bought something like $75m in distressed Florida real estate, mostly in Fort Lauderdale, alongside Mike Wekerle.
 In 2015, he was bargain-hunting oil stocks, for example, buying Parex Resources at $7 - it’s now at $22 (plus dividends).
 Over the years, he has invested in a wide variety of early-stage companies.
 He also has a gambling streak in sports, cards and stocks.

 CI Financial is being transformed by CEO Kurt MacAlpine, who was appointed in 2019 at age 38.
 The ups and down of MacAlpine's move to consolidate Registered Investment Advisors in the US have been well covered elsewhere.
 CI has deployed billions in the US, but has not completely stayed still on the homefront.
 I was especially intrigued last year, when CI acquired Montreal-based Coriel Capital.
 That's a firm led by 3 women with $1.3B AUM from 14 Canadian families with average account size of over $90m.